Australia Awards in Indonesia

 - Short Courses are tailored for the mid-career professionals and senior officials from organisations working in sectors identified as priority fields for bilateral policy cooperation.

-- Support is provided for the equal participation of disadvantaged women, people with disability and people from the equity target provinces.
+- Support is provided for the equal participation of women from disadvantaged backgrounds, people with disability and people from the equity target provinces.